 According to these employee data theft statistics reports conducted by Willis Towers Watson, 66% of employees are responsible for various types of cyber breaches.

 This could lead to stealing knowledge, which can prove to be more dangerous than other types of theft.
 Perpetrators are earning money from the stolen information, and it could lead to much more significant money losses for the company.
 If theft in the workplace isn’t addressed properly and continues, in the long run, it can even damage the reputation of the company.

 12. 29% of employees admitted they stole because they were too lazy to buy the product.

 (Source: Axe Resolutions)

-According to a survey conducted by GetVoip, the majority of employees committed theft because they were too lazy to actually buy the products they stole.
+According to this survey, the majority of employees committed theft because they were too lazy to actually buy the products they stole.
 The surveyed individuals didn’t rise to the level of corporate theft as 14% of them stole goods in the value of up to $100.

 - Too lazy to buy it – 29%